 It has become a hugely popular service that has amassed a global customer base of 277 million people.
-Unfortunately, with this success comes downsides, and the company has also become one of the most heavily targeted brands for phishing attacks.
+Unfortunately, this success comes with downsides, and the company has also become one of the most heavily targeted brands for phishing attacks.

 Like most other major online financial services providers, PayPal uses a range of security tools like data encryption and anti-fraud technology to protect its users from fraud and prevent scams.
 However, criminals keen to exploit this global mass market have found cunning ways to get around these security measures.

-PayPal scams come in many different forms and typically include phishing emails, spoofed websites, suspicious links and malicious posts on social media.
+PayPal scams come in many different forms and typically include phishing emails, spoofed websites, suspicious links, and malicious posts on social media.
 They are designed to look like official correspondence from the company and the aim is to trick as many users as possible into disclosing sensitive information.